SITU-Research/codec/README.md

 </details>

+Once you have a google service account, share the googlesheets document you created above with the google service account email shown in the JSON file (which you can open with any text editor).

+You will also need the information in the JSON file in the following step.

 ### 4. A deployed version of Codec

-You can deploy Codec without any coding with the button below.
+Finally, you will need to deploy a customized Codec instance.
+For this you will need the JSON file you created in step [3](#3-a-google-service-account), a (free) Github account, a (free) Netlify account, and a (free) Mapbox account to get your public access token (visible in your [account page](https://account.mapbox.com/)).
+With these in hand, you can deploy Codec without any coding with the button below.
 It will prompt you to create a free Netlify account if you don't already have one.

-fill in necessary env variables on netlify ui will need to create Mapbox account too.
+When prompted, fill in the following environment variables:
+- GOOGLE_SHEET_ID: your googlesheet document id
+- GOOGLE_SERVICE_ACCOUNT_EMAIL: your google service account email address
+- GOOGLE_CLIENT_PRIVATE_KEY: your google service account private key
+- MAPBOX_ACCESS_TOKEN: your mapbox access token

 [![Deploy to netlify button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/SITU-Research/codec)

+***

 ## Instructions for developers

+For development, clone or fork the repository and make sure to use the netlify cli to run the app, in order to simulate the netlify function that fetches the googlesheet document data.
+By default, the netlify cli will look for an .env file with the same environemnt variables as above.

 ```
 git clone https://github.com/SITU-Research/codec